Alison Brown: Harvard University and Northern Lights

 In 1980, Brown went to Harvard University, where she studied history and literature.
 After graduating from Harvard, she earned an MBA from UCLA.

-In 1982, while still at Harvard, Brown helped to reunite the Northern Lights band after a 5-year hiatus, she became a band member until 1984, when she moved back to California.
+In 1982, while still at Harvard, Brown helped to reunite the Northern Lights band after a five-year hiatus, she became a band member until 1984, when she moved back to California.
 Brown worked for two years with Smith Barney in San Francisco, and then took a break to pursue her music interests.

 Union Station and other collaborations

 In 1987, Alison Krauss asked Brown to join her band, Union Station.
 Brown spent three years with Krauss.
-In 1990, she moved to Tennessee, and was named International Bluegrass Music Association Banjo Player of the Year in 1991, the first female in the IBMA’s history to win an instrumental of the year award.
-The 1990 album I've Got That Old Feeling, which Brown played banjo on, won a Grammy award.
+In 1990, she moved to Tennessee, and was named International Bluegrass Music Association Banjo Player of the Year in 1991, the first female in the IBMA's history to win an instrumental of the year award.
+The 1990 album I've Got That Old Feeling, on which Brown played banjo, won a Grammy award.

 In 1992, Brown became the band leader for Michelle Shocked.
 This experience led Brown to merge bluegrass with jazz and folk idioms, in a manner similar to those of Béla Fleck and David Grisman.

 Compass Records

 In the early 1990s, Brown and her husband, bass player Garry West, started their own record label, Small World Music.
 This company eventually led to the launch of Compass Records in 1995, an internationally recognized label, which has such artists as Victor Wooten, Colin Hay, A.J.
 Croce, Glen Phillips, Robbie Fulks, Bobby Osborne, Altan, Darol Anger, Elizabeth & the Catapult and others.

 In 2006, The Compass Records Group acquired the rights to the Green Linnet catalog and the next year acquired the seminal Dublin-based Irish music label Mulligan records.
 These two acquisitions made Compass Records Group the leading label for Irish and Celtic music.
-In 2017, Compass acquired Red House Records, the St. Paul, MN based folk and Americana label started by Bob Feldman in 1983, bring artists including Greg Brown, The Wailin’ Jennys, John Gorka, Chastity Brown and Davina and the Vagabonds to the Compass Records Group family.
+In 2017, Compass acquired Red House Records, the St. Paul, MN based folk and Americana label started by Bob Feldman in 1983, bring artists including Greg Brown, The Wailin’ Jennys, John Gorka, Chastity Brown and Davina and the Vagabonds to the Compass Records Group.
 Since that time, Red House has added Steve Poltz, The Small Glories, The Whitmore Sisters and Kate Taylor to the roster.

-Grammy awards
+Grammy Awards

 In 2001, in collaboration with Béla Fleck, Brown won the Grammy Award for Best Country Instrumental Performance for her song "Leaving Cottondale" from her album Fair Weather.
 She participated in Alison Krauss's Grammy-winning album I've Got That Old Feeling, and received a Grammy nomination for her own recording, Simple Pleasures (1990).